NikolaDucak/caps-log/README.md

 ctest
 ```

-## Planned work
+## Planned work ideas
-**may or may not be implement, i might just give up on these**
+**Note: These are not that high of a priority, also I might just give up on these.
+They should be converted to an actual github issues.**
-- [ ] feat: preview window focuses parts of the text that matches tag or task selected
+- [ ] feat: preview window focuses parts of the text that matches the currently highlighted tag or task.
+- [ ] feat: on small terminals, figure out how to keep the portion of the calendar where focused that is shown when calendar is unfocused.
-- [ ] feat: add ability to toggle tags from clog directly instead of opening the editor
+- [ ] feat: add ability to toggle tags from clog directly instead of opening the editor.
-- [ ] feat: repeat events: forgettable things like birthdays and anniversaries are highlighted if user wants to do so.
+- [ ] feat: repeat events, forgettable things like birthdays and anniversaries are highlighted in the calendar
-- [ ] feat: shift + J/K skip whole month
+- [ ] feat: shift + j/k while navigating the calendar jumps a whole month.
-- [ ] fix: it worksmouse support for custom container
+- [ ] fix: mouse support for custom containers in `clog::view::ftxui_ext`
+- [ ] fix: maybe FTXUI issue, entire lines spanning multiple components in the terminal might be highlighted when they should not be.